 Have you seen this 4th of July themed candle?
 As soon as I saw this red, white and blue jar of love in the store, I felt compelled to rush up to it, yank it off the shelf, and deeply inhale its fragrance.
 My libertarian friend happened to be there at the time and of course she had the perfect response.
-Here is how the actual conversation went down (and below is an image of said candle).
+Here is how the actual conversation went down.

 Me (finally exhaling): Ah — the scent of patriotism.

 Friend: Umm — I’m pretty sure patriotism smells like blood and sweat.

 On that note, let’s give thanks today, and not for scented candles.
 For those who’ve bled for us, sweated for us, and cried over the loss of people they loved who were happy to die, not so that they would enjoy freedom but so that we would.